-Social media can be in incredible tool for marketing a training business.
+Social media can be an incredible tool for marketing a training business.
 Before you go online though, it’s important to know what you want to post, when and why.
 Without a plan, it’s all too easy to get sucked into hours of aimless browsing.
-I find it helpful to plan my week’s posts in Excel or Word and then post them in batches, using the scheduling tool to make it appear that I’m active and online a lot more than I really am.
+I find it helpful to plan my posts and then post them in batches, using the scheduling tool to make it appear that I’m active and online a lot more than I really am.

 Just remember to keep an eye on your notifications so that you can respond quickly to comments and messages.

 Videos are a brilliant way to connect with your customers.
 You can hop on a live video – using Facebook Live, for example – at any time and share tips, insights or thoughts about topics that matter to your audience.
 As a trainer, this lets you preview how you communicate and what it might be like to be in one of your training sessions.
 You can find out more about live video marketing here, and I’ve even got tips for when you’re feeling camera shy.

 Do you have a contact in your network who shares a similar target audience to you?
 Perhaps someone who’s not a trainer but who works with companies in your niche?
 If so, you might consider approaching them to ask if they would be happy for you to write a guest blog to feature on their website.
 If you can offer valuable and relevant content, both you and the blog’s host will have an incentive to share the article with your audiences.